 A Compelling Advocate

-Wesley was our guest speaker at Friday’s Fall Luncheon Fundraiser.
+Wesley was our guest speaker at one of our Fall Luncheon Fundraisers.
 His speech was poignant, honest and compelling.
 It was not easy for him to get up in front of a large group and speak from the heart, but he did an admirable job.
 Wesley suffers from claustrophobia and panic attacks.
-Earlier in the day it looked like he may indeed not make it to the podium, but he was resolute he wouldn’t let himself off the hook.
-“Don’t give me an out”, he said, “I really want to do this”.
+Earlier in the day it looked like he may indeed not make it to the podium, but he was resolute he wouldn't let himself off the hook.
+"Don't give me an out", he said, "I really want to do this".
 And he did.
 The room was quiet as he told a bit of his story, and when guests told him they had tears in their eyes while he spoke, he softly apologized.

 Wesley's speech is here for those of you who were unable to make the Luncheon, as well as those of you who were there, and want to experience it again.

 When I was asked if I would like to speak today, I said “yes” right away.
 I said yes, because in a lot of ways, Oak Table has helped me.
 Over the years, I’ve depended on Oak Table as a place I could go without worry for my safety.
 It’s a place where people welcome me by name when I walk through the door.
 It’s a place people know me and know my story.
 It’s a place I can meet my friends and catch up with them.

 I was one of the kids who were affected by what is now known as the 60's scoop.
 That was the practice of taking kids away from their indigenous families and adopting them out to non-aboriginal families.
 In my case I was removed from my family at the age of one and eventually adopted by a family in New Jersey where I suffered abuse and I was cut off from my people, my culture and my biological family.
 I ended up running away.

 Like a lot of the "scoop kids" my family life was disrupted over and over.
 I didn’t get a good education and I didn’t learn my language or traditions.
 I’ve had my brushes with substance abuse and the legal system.